11:45am Opening remarks

 Yes, you may submit your project individually or as a part of a team.
 You may also, as an individual, submit the work of a team, as long as you appropriately recognize the contributions of the team.
 Only one prize will be awarded per category winner.

 Abstracts will be reviewed by a committee made up of Institute on the Environment staff, with the opportunity for co-sponsoring collegiate and academic program staff and faculty to participate in this review.
 If there are more complete, relevant abstracts submitted than there is capacity at the Expo, the committee members will make selections based on quality of the abstract as well as consideration of representation from different colleges, departments and student level.
-You will be notified no later than March 8th, 2020 of your acceptance.

 All submissions to the Sustainability and Energy Expo will be judged and prizes awarded to the top submission in each category.
 A panel of judges will be brought together from the staff of the Institute on the Environment, with the opportunity for co-sponsoring collegiate and academic program staff and faculty to participate in the judging panel.
 All research and creative work will be judged on a 1-5 scale based on the following items: